CXO Guide to Rationalize Cloud Costs and Ensure Measurable ROI

 While economic uncertainty and recession are topics of the day, and an aura of gloom surrounds businesses, cloud technology is at an all-time high.
 Gartner predicts that cloud spending in 2023 will not stop and could reach $592 billion – 21 percent more than $490 billion in 2022.

 Echoing this sentiment, TechTarget’s article `8 top CIO trends and priorities for 2023’ says that CXOs must do a balancing act of adding new services to gain a competitive advantage even as they continue trying to cut costs.
-It is becoming clearly evident that in 2023 cost control will remain a trending buzzword.
+It is becoming clearly evident that in 2023 cloud cost optimisation will remain a trending buzzword.

 For CXOs, if the cloud empowers technology advancement but with measurable ROI, they have already begun delivering on their promises.